bvaughn/react-virtualized/docs/usingAutoSizer.md

 Using AutoSizer
 ---------------

 The `AutoSizer` component decorates a React element and automatically manages `width` and `height` properties so that decorated element fills the available space.
-This simplifies usage of components like `Grid`, `FlexTable`, and `VirtualScroll` that require explicit dimensions.
+This simplifies usage of components like `Grid`, `FlexTable`, and `List` that require explicit dimensions.

 This guide covers a few of the most commonly asked questions about using the component.